-Can a man grow long hair - or sport an ear-ring - and still be pleasing to God?...
+Can a man grow long hair - or sport an ear-ring and still be pleasing to God?...
 And what about tattoos?...

 Gray matters also appear in family life...
-Is it more spiritual to breast feed or bottle feed?...
+Is it more spiritual to breast feed or bottle feed your baby?...

-How should a Christian educate his kids - home school?
-Christian school? or public school?...
+How should a Christian educate their kids - home school? or Christian school? or public school?...